agentauthco/agentauth/packages/agentauth-core/README.md

 ```

 The identity includes:
-- `agentauth_token`: The private key (with aa- prefix) - ⚠️ keep this secret!
+- `agentauth_token`: The private key (with aa- prefix) — ⚠️ keep this secret!
 - `agentauth_address`: An industry-standard address derived from `agentauth_token`, used for verification
 - `agentauth_id`: A stable UUID v5 derived from `agentauth_address`

+> [!TIP]
-💡 Tip: As you can see, all you actually need to re-derive the full idnetity is the `agentauth_token`, which is what makes the system lightweight!
+> As you can see, all you actually need to re-derive the full identity primitive is the `agentauth_token`, which makes it super lightweight!

+> [!IMPORTANT]
-⚠️ Note: That's also why it's so important to protect it during usage (e.g. by only using it locally), and for users to store it **SECURELY**!
+> That's also why it's so important to protect it during usage (e.g. by only using it locally), and for users to store it **SECURELY**!

 ### Work with Existing Keys